s8sg/faas-flow/README.md

 ```

 ## Request Tracking by ID
-For each new request faas-flow generates a unique `Request Id` for the flow.
+For each new request, faas-flow generates a unique `Request Id` for the flow.
 The same Id is used when logging
 ```bash
 2018/08/13 07:51:59 [Request `bdojh7oi7u6bl8te4r0g`] Created
 2018/08/13 07:52:03 [Request `bdojh7oi7u6bl8te4r0g`] Received
 ```
-The assigned requestId is set on the response header `X-Faas-Flow-Reqid`
+The assigned request Id is set on the response header `X-Faas-Flow-Reqid`

 ## Request Tracing by Open-Tracing

-Request tracing can be retrived from `trace_server` once enabled.
-Tracing is the best way to monitor flows and execution status of each nodes for each requests
+Request tracing can be retrieved from `trace_server` once enabled.
+Tracing is the best way to monitor flows and execution status of each node for each request

 #### Edit `flow.yml`
 Enable tracing and add trace server as: